-Visualization of patterns in patient medical histories helps identify risk factors that influence patient recovery following treatment.
-Recently developed clinical tools provide visual support for users, often in the form of aggregated representations of patient data derived from EHR as well as visual comparisons for patient outcomes and trajectories.
+Visualization of patterns in patient medical histories helps identify risk factors that influence patient recovery following treatment [13].
+Recently developed clinical tools provide visual support for users, often in the form of aggregated representations of patient data derived from EHR as well as visual comparisons for patient outcomes and trajectories [14, 7, 5].
 Composer is related to various tools and techniques for cohort definition and EHR analysis, which we discuss below.

 Cohort Definition.
 Cohort definition is a vital first step for analysis.
-Emergent patterns identified in cohort behavior and outcome remain dependent on the accuracy of the cohort creation and therefore, cohort definition tools often provide visual feedback to track stages in cohort definition.
+Emergent patterns identified in cohort behavior and outcome remain dependent on the accuracy of the cohort creation [15] and therefore, cohort definition tools often provide visual feedback to track stages in cohort definition [15].
 We included a visual representation of each filter layer for a cohort in Composer and have extended this idea to allow dynamic changes to filters.

 Cohort Comparison.
 Current visual tools often provide users the ability to compare clinical pathways and outcomes of patients.
-These comparisons help users identify differences in patient outcomes between two defined cohorts and diverging event sequences within a given cohort's records.
-Normalization to a standard time metric and alignment at events in the patient histories facilitate comparison and highlight patterns within the data.
+These comparisons help users identify differences in patient outcomes between two defined cohorts and diverging event sequences within a given cohort's records [5].
+Normalization to a standard time metric and alignment at events in the patient histories facilitate comparison and highlight patterns within the data [13].
 This time metric, often in the form of days or visits, allows patient histories to be viewed along a common axis.
-A tool by Bernard et al. allows realignment of events, e.g., when metastases develop in cancer patients.
+A tool by Bernard et al. [14] allows realignment of events, e.g., when metastases develop in cancer patients.
 By sorting and realigning, users can better see trends between events and their corresponding phases.
 Comparisons can be used for identifying both significant differences as well as similarities and recurring patterns.
 In contrast to Bernard et al., Composer represents patient trajectories as single lines layered over one another which allows visualization of a larger number of patient trajectories at once.
 In Composer, we normalize patient data to a standard day metric and allow users to realign scores to a common procedure event.
 This facilitates comparison of score fluctuation for cohorts containing several hundred patients after given events by viewing patient score change aligned on a common axis.

 Aggregation.
 Much patient data includes event sequences and temporal information.
 With a large amount of patient data over a span of years, visualization of patient care pathways and events can prove difficult.
-Clinicians must be able identify patterns of events within a single patient's medical history and recurring trends between multiple patients' records.
-Data, therefore, are often aggregated and summarized to identify emergent patterns within the cohort's medical time-lines and track progression.
-Aggregation can help with pattern identification within complex temporal data by reducing the visual complexity, although it can also hide subtle trends in the data..
-Composer uses aggregation of individual scores to show emergent trends in PROMIS score fluctuation without the occlusion that happens in a cohort of hundreds of patient scores, but it retains the ability to view the individual score trajectories of patients in the cohort and allows the user to view an aggregation of patients scores as well as the separated scores at their discretion.
+Clinicians must be able to identify patterns of events within a single patient's medical history and recurring trends between multiple patients' records [16].
+Data, therefore, are often aggregated and summarized to identify emergent patterns within the cohort's medical timelines and track progression [17].
+Aggregation can help with pattern identification within complex temporal data by reducing the visual complexity, although it can also hide subtle trends in the data [16, 18].
+Composer uses aggregation of individual scores to show emergent trends in PROMIS score fluctuation without the clutter of hundreds of individual plotted trajectories of patient scores at once.
+Users can view the scores individually or aggregated at their discretion.